Drawing Design Rules for DXF to GDSII

 • Special Fonts

 Just because ASM 3500 supports text and text is a valid entity in GDSII, it does not mean that all target systems will correctly read text.
 Some GDSII postprocessors do not support text.
-Check with the mask vendor.
+Check with the user of your target system.

 If you know that your target does not support text, the dxf2gds translator offers a special option called PG Text.
 This option converts your strings of text into GDSII boundaries automatically so you don't have to do it.